 „Finding the Dream Team: Challenging Reactors with Catalysts“

 Unleashing the full potential of catalysis is only possible when the ideal combination of reactor and catalysis is found.
-The 2018 NaWuReT-YounGeCatS Summerschool will provide reaction engineers and catalysis researchers with the necessary insights and tool to work together on these challenges.
+The 2018 NaWuReT-YounGeCatS Summerschool will provide reaction engineers and catalysit researchers with the necessary insights and tools to work together on these challenges.

 Catalysis is one of the most important concepts in chemical industry.
 Due to the complex interplay of mass and heat transport with the reaction, reaction engineering comes into play when applications are considered.
-Nowadays, the search for the ideal combination of reactor and catalyst becomes even more challenging as changes in energy and raw material base have to be considered.
+Nowadays, the search for the ideal combination of reactor and catalyst becomes even more challenging, as changes in energy and raw material basis have to be considered.